 Criticism, even when it is constructive, can wear down our self-esteem

-It doesn’t mean we are wrong for pointing it out.
+It doesn’t mean we are wrong for pointing it out, but parents can get in the habit of criticizing their teens.

 These comments are sometimes necessary but possibly less often.
 I recommend to clients’ parents to try and be more mindful of how they word their “suggestions” and the tone of voice they use.
 The same comment said in frustration is heard differently when said in a gentle manner or with a joke.